 Once, we completely analyse these the next question comes is how to control and bring down the noise levels which are exceeding the permissible levels.

-The answer to this question can be found below.
+The answer to this question is below:

 - Control measures